plalev1948/DevOps/DevOps/getting-started.md

 <h2> Defining DevOps </h2>
 DevOps represents a change in IT culture, focusing on rapid IT service delivery through the adoption of agile, lean practices in the context of a system-oriented approach.
 It can also be seen as: a combination of cultural philosophies, practices, and tools that increase an organization's ability to deliver applications and services at high velocity.

+<h2> What DevOps Is Not </h2>

+* DevOps is not a team or software methodology
+* DevOps is not something you buy
+* DevOps is not an IT-only effort
+* DevOps is not just automating infrastructure
+* DevOps is not easy!

 <div>
 </body>
 </html>